 I think you should be fine if the heater is on at night.
 To tell you the truth, I think the gecko would be fine even if the temp was 70 or a little below at night even without extra heat.
 If it wants to warm up, it will find a spot next to the heater, the red light isn't really necessary.
 Some breeders of leos keep their geckos cooler in the winter to better stimulate breeding in the spring, so its not really too dangerous to let the night temps get a little cooler than usual.
 Hope this helps,

 That does help.
 He was hanging out near the heater a lot at night, and someone I met in the pet store told me the same as you.
 She said we didn't need it.
 We do like to watch him while he eats, the tail shaking routine is just too cute, but perhaps after that we will start turning it off.

 Thanks so much for your help.
 This is my 7 year old son's first lizard and he was really worried when Tiger's toes fell off.
 All seems to be well for now.

 LOG IN TO CLOSE THIS AD

 Another method for carefully loosening skin stuck after a shed is the humidity chamber.
 Perforate the lid of a suitably sized plastic container.
 Wet a wash cloth with warm water, squeeze it out, and place into container.
 Then add your gecko.
 Place this under a light/lamp---not too warm.
 You will see droplets form in the container.
 Great!
 Leave the gecko in there for about an hour or so.
 Then remove gecko and gently assist him/her with the remaining shed.
-Be especially careful around the toes and toenails so as not to inadvertently remove a nail."Life is not about waiting for the storm to pass.
-It's about learning to dance in the rain."
+Be especially careful around the toes and toenails so as not to inadvertently remove a nail."If you can hear crickets, it's still summer." ;)Click: